AckerlyXu/heima/articles/virtual-machines/virtual-machines-freebsd-intro-on-azure.md

 As for future versions of FreeBSD, the strategy is to stay current and make the latest releases available shortly after they are published by the FreeBSD release engineering team.

 ## Deploying a FreeBSD virtual machine
-Deploying a FreeBSD virtual machine is a straightforward process using an image from the Azure Marketplace from the Azure portal preview:
+Deploying a FreeBSD virtual machine is a straightforward process using an image from the Azure Marketplace from the Azure Portal:

 - [FreeBSD 10.3 on the Azure Marketplace](https://azure.microsoft.com/marketplace/partners/microsoft/freebsd103/)
 - [FreeBSD 11.0 on the Azure Marketplace](https://azure.microsoft.com/marketplace/partners/microsoft/freebsd110/)